deepanshs/mrsimulator/docs/user_guide/method/method.rst

 Here, the first spectral dimension, i.e., the Fourier transform of the transition pathway signal as a function of :math:`t_1`, derives its *average frequency*, :math:`\overline{\Omega}_1`, from a weighted average of the :math:`\hat{A}`, :math:`\hat{B}`, and :math:`\hat{C}` transition frequencies.
 The second spectral dimension, i.e., the FT with respect to :math:`t_2`, derives its average frequency, :math:`\overline{\Omega}_2`, from a weighted average of the :math:`\hat{E}`, and :math:`\hat{F}` transition frequencies.
-Much of the experimental design and implementationof an NMR method is in identifying the desired transition pathways and finding ways to acquire their signals while eliminating all undesired transition pathway signals.
+Much of the experimental design and implementation of an NMR method is in identifying the desired transition pathways and finding ways to acquire their signals while eliminating all undesired transition pathway signals.

-While NMR measurements take place in the time domain, **mrsimulator** simulates the corresponding multi-dimensional spectra directly in the frequency domain.
-The :ref:`method_api` object in **mrsimulator** needs only a few details of the NMR pulse sequence to generate the spectrum.
+While NMR measurements occur in the time domain, **mrsimulator** simulates the corresponding multi-dimensional spectra directly in the frequency domain.
+The **Method** object in **mrsimulator** needs only a few details of the NMR pulse sequence to generate the spectrum.
 It mimics the result of the pulse sequence given the desired transition pathways and their complex amplitudes and average frequencies in each spectroscopic dimension of the dataset.
-To this end, a :ref:`method_api` object is organized according to the UML diagram below.
+To this end, a **Method** object is organized according to the UML diagram below.

 .. figure:: ../../_static/MethodUML.*
     :width: 700